81 reasons The Career Change Accelerator will be the best investment of your life

 14. A huge new perspective to change my life and career path.
 Met amazing individuals. – April 2016

-13. The Tribe has been a place where, after a long time, I finally felt I belonged.
+13. It’s been a place where, after a long time, I finally felt I belonged.
 I was accepted for who I was, and that gave me the strength and courage to start changing the things in my life that were making me unhappy. – Susanna, April 2016

 12. Before I left for my career break, I felt completely lost.
 I was unhappy, dissatisfied and if I’m honest really angry about how I had let myself get to where I was (despite the outward success).
 I was so far adrift from who I thought of myself as being, that I wasn’t sure I could find my way back.
 I did a lot of work before starting tribe on reconnecting to who I am, but Tribe was a focused period of time to really work on who I was, being challenged about what my values where and what I wanted to do and test stuff out.
 Tribe provided me with the space to do that, with the support and community to help.
 I’m excited and filled with possibilities now in a way I wasn’t for many years and that is amazing. – Marta, April 2016